St. Gabriel Ethiopian Orthodox Church is home to about 35 worshippers | CBC News

 The Boeing 737 Max 8 plane bound for Nairobi crashed shortly after takeoff from the Ethiopian capital of Addis Ababa.

-Zewdie has invited people from various denominations across the city to the service.
+Zewdie invited people from various denominations across the city to the service.

 "Everybody's been touched by this," he said.
 "The whole entire world has been touched by this so it's important for all of us as Canadians to come and contribute our condolences."